wazo-platform/wazo-doc/source/administration/ctiserver/ctiserver.rst

 Sheets
 ------

 This tab is dedicated for the form/information of your sheet.
 You can define an external form created with qt-designer.

+.. warning:: In qt-designer, one must set 'vertical layout' on the top widget (right click on the top widget > Lay out > Vertical layout).

 You can configure the path to a ``file://`` or  ``http://``.
 The check box is for activated this ui.
 The qt file is an xml file.

 Here an example of a small form develop with qt-designer.